holochain/docs-pages/src/pages/concepts/2_application_architecture.md

 * All code is executed on behalf, and from the perspective, of the individual user.
 * A DNA is instantiated into a cell for each user on their device.
 Each cell has its own history and belongs to a separate private network shared by all cells using the same DNA.
 * A DNA's data model and application model are separated into integrity zomes and coordinator zomes.
-* Some attributes of a DNA --- its integrity zomes, network seed, properties, and origin time --- are considered DNA modifiers.
+* Some attributes of a DNA --- its integrity zomes, network seed, and properties --- are considered DNA modifiers.
 They contribute to the DNA's unique ID, and changes to these attributes result in a 'cloned' DNA whose cells live in a separate network from the original DNA.
 * Other attributes of a DNA --- its coordinator zomes --- can be swapped out without causing the DNA to be cloned.
 * Users communicate and share data directly with one another rather than through a central server or blockchain validator network.
 * Holochain is opinionated about data --- it only provides one storage implementation.
 (We'll learn about what, why, and how in the next three articles.)